patreshubham94/CalculatorExercise/Divide.md

   When the result of division is recurring.
   That is after decimal huge number occurs.

-  Then round it off upto 2 decimal digits
+  Then round off upto 2 decimal digits.

 ## Scenario: Multiple times "/" is pressed